xixiaofinland/sf.nvim/README.md

 This plugin supplies both user commands (`:h user-commands`) and default hotkeys(`:h mapping`).

+Note!
+Default hotkeys are **disabled** by default in the config setting.

 ### 🖥️ User commands

 User commands are categories into two level subcommands (`:SF sub_cmd1 sub_cmd2`) to leverage the `tab`